pink lotus in a pot with fallen pedals (detail of seed pod in the flower)

 • The Pragmatism Node and being a cheapskate.
 This is also tied to just being poor and not being able to afford or wanting to afford new cloths.
 Likely need and want could be separated out into separate nodes.
 There is overlap here with other nodes.

-• Appreciation of the look, the Wabi Sabi connoisseur.
+• Appreciation of the look, the Wabi connoisseur.

 • Marketability, the Stone Washed Node